sheldonrampton/shellbot/sources/shellbot-knowledge/MCP_SERVER_README.md

 The content is stored in PostgreSQL and indexed in a Pinecone vector database for semantic search.

+It uses the social_data.py script from Shellbot 1.0, lightly edited to remove dependencies on chatbotter.py's write functionality.

 ## Installation

 1. Install dependencies: